Masterminds/html5-php/README.md

   conforms to the standard.
 (Should you wish, you can build a validating parser by extending DOMTree or building your own EventHandler implementation.)
+  * There is limited support for insertion modes.
+  * Some autocorrection is done automatically.
+  * Per the spec, many legacy tags are admitted and correctly handled, even though they are technically not part of HTML5.
 - Processor Instructions: The HTML5 spec does not allow processor instructions.
 We do.
 Since this is a server-side library, we think this is useful.
 And that means, dear reader, that in some cases you can parse the HTML from a mixed PHP/HTML document.
 This, however, is an incidental feature, not a core feature.
+- HTML manifests: Unsupported.
+- PLAINTEXT: Unsupported.
+- Adoption Agency Algorithm: Not yet implemented.
+(8.2.5.4.7)

 ## Thanks to...